dogweather/forkful/content/en/vba/numbers/rounding-numbers.md

   \ nearest whole number or to a certain number of decimal places.
 Programmers round\u2026"
 lastmod: '2024-03-13T22:44:59.929794-06:00'
 model: gpt-4-0125-preview
-summary: "Rounding numbers in programming is about approximating a number to its nearest\
-  \ whole number or to a certain number of decimal places.
-Programmers round\u2026"
+summary: Rounding numbers in programming is about approximating a number to its nearest whole number or to a certain number of decimal places.
 title: Rounding numbers
 weight: 13
 ---